-ld Forewarned is forearmed: Whether you're a self-employed consultant or a cloud developer of in-house systems, clients and employers expect Windows Azure professionals to implement best practices throughout the entire development and deployment stages as well as the scale-up application lifecycle.
+ld Forewarned is forearmed: Whether you're a self-employed consultant or a cloud developer of in-house systems, clients and employers expect Windows Azure Backup professionals to implement best practices throughout

 Though Windows Azure began life as a Windows Platform as a Cloud Service (WPaaCS), scaling up conventional .NET apps by deploying them to Microsoft's cloud environment isn't simply uploading and running their executable files.
 Developers must anticipate the architecture and code changes required for migrating from the traditional client/server model on the corporate LAN to mobile devices and PCs connected by the Internet to Web apps and cloud data stores.

 Disaster Recovery and High Availability for Windows Azure Applications

 Best Practices for Performance in Windows Azure Applications

 Here are five best practices, along with links to Microsoft's own resources, for developing reliable, secure and efficient applications running on Windows Azure in cloud-only and hybrid IT configurations: